cair/TsetlinMachine/README.md

 ![Figure 4](https://github.com/olegranmo/blob/blob/master/learning_progress.png)

 As seen in the figure, both test and training accuracy increases steadily epoch-by-epoch.
-The perhaps most notable observation is that while the accuracy on the training data approaches 99.8%, no significant overfitting occurs.
-Accuracy on the test data increases steadily too, approaching an accuracy of 82.2% after 250 epochs.
+The perhaps most notable observation is that while the accuracy on the training data approaches 99.8%, no observable overfitting occurs.
+Indeed, accuracy on the test data increases steadily too, approaching an accuracy of 82.2% after 250 epochs.
 This is quite different from what occurs with backpropagation on a neural network, where accuracy on test data starts to drop at some point, without proper regularization mechanisms.

 ## Licence